If you like mild weather, you’re in luck

 (WHSV) - Temperatures will continue to climb over the next few days before we see a couple showers this weekend.
 Back to reality with cooler weather next week.

-A chilly evening with temperatures in the 40s under partly cloudy skies.
+A pleasant evening with temperatures in the 50s under partly cloudy skies.
 Cool but not quite as cold with lows in the mid to upper 30s for our West Virginia locations.
-Lows in the low 40s in the Valley.
+Lows near 40 in the Valley.

+A pleasant evening with temperatures remaining in the 50s.
+Partly to mostly with only an isolated shower for the evening and overnight.
+This is a very slim chance for rain and any rain will be limited and isolated.
+Overnight lows in the low to mid 40s.

 SUNDAY: A cool start to the day with temperatures in the 40s.
-An isolated early shower only for the Allegheny mountains.
-A mix of sun and clouds.
+A mix of sun and clouds, likely more clouds than sun.
 Still pleasant with highs in the mid 50s.
-Rather windy through the day, making it feel a bit cooler.

-Cool overnight with more clouds.
+Rather breezy at times through the day.
+It will still be a nice afternoon and the last mild day for now.

+Cloudy for the evening and overnight with our next system approaching.
 Overnight lows in the mid 30s.
 Snow showers should start to pick up for the Allegheny mountains again.
+Elsewhere rain showers start overnight and continue into Monday.
+There may be either snow or a rain snow mix for the high elevations of the VAlley right along the Virginia/West Virginia state line.

 Copyright 2020 WHSV.
 All rights reserved.